Silver Creek Nursery Ltd.

 History: This classic American cooking apple was discovered by chance around 1740 in Massachusetts.
 It was eventually brought to the attention of a Col. Baldwin, after whom the variety was later named, who helped to spread it further.
-By 1850 this was one of the most commonly grown apples in the US, although its popularity began to decline by the 1900s, exasperated by a terrible winter in 1934 that wiped out a significant number of trees.
+By 1850 this was one of the most commonly grown apples in the US, although its popularity began to decline by the 1900s, exacerbated by a terrible winter in 1934 that wiped out a significant number of trees.
 Despite this, Baldwin is making a bit of a comeback and a monument to this apple still stands in Wilmington, Massachusetts, around where it was discovered.

 Why We Grow It: Baldwin apples produce large, greenish-yellow and maroon fruit with firm, sweet flesh that maintains its shape and crispness when cooked.
 The fruit produced in our test orchard has been attractive and blemish-free.